Thursday, January 10

 Russ Stewart, CCA, Agrologist, Promax Agronomy Services Ltd.; and, Carrie H. Wohleb, Ph.D., Associate Professor/Regional Specialist - Potato, Vegetable, and Seed Crops, Washington State University, WSU Grant-Adams Area Extension Office

 An effective Pest Surveillance Program for insects such as potato psyllids, and diseases such as late blight, allows growers to make informed decisions on whether pesticide applications are necessary in the production of their potato crop.
 These decisions have a measurable impact on economic returns, agronomic responsibility regarding pest resistance, and perception and acceptance as it relates to the consumer.
-For a number of years, the growing regions of Washington State (U.S.) and Alberta (Canada) have run programs that help growers make pest management decisions.
-While these programs have some similarities they also have differences and illustrate that there is more than one way to skin a cat!
-Presenting are Dr. Carrie Wohleb from Washington State University and Russ Stewart from Promax Agronomy Services in Alberta.
+Russ Stewart and Dr. Carrie Wohleb will talk about how for a number of years, the growing regions of Washington State (U.S.) and Alberta (Canada) have run programs that help growers make pest management decisions.
+While these programs have some similarities they also have differences.
+In this session they will illustrate that there is more than one way to skin a cat!

 A Focus on the chip Market